Contents

 These detect rapid deceleration or impact force.
 Located in various parts of the vehicle (front, sides, pillars), they are crucial for accurate, timely deployment.

+2.4.
 Seatbelt Pre-Tensioners

 These tighten the seatbelt slightly at the moment of impact, reducing slack and ensuring the occupant is firmly restrained.

-1.2 How the SRS Airbag System Works
+3. How the Airbag System Works

 The SRS Airbag System operates on a sophisticated sequence of events designed to provide rapid and effective protection.